Riaz123/maritime-activity-reports-cdc/GITHUB_SETUP.md

 - 📧 **Newsletters**: Submit to data engineering newsletters
 - 🏢 **Conferences**: Present at data engineering meetups

-**Congratulations on creating an enterprise-grade maritime data engineering solution! 🚢🎉**
+**Congratulations on creating an enterprise-grade data engineering solution! 🚢🎉**